Harnessing Environmental Memory with Reinforcement Learning in Open Quantum Systems: Reinforcement-Learning Framework

 Here $r_k(\theta)=\pi_\theta(a_k|s_k)/\pi_{\theta_{\mathrm{old}}}(a_k|s_k)$ is the probability ratio comparing the new policy to the policy that generated the rollout, $\hat{A}_k$ is the advantage estimate indicating whether the action was better or worse than expected, and $\varepsilon$ is a clipping parameter that limits how far the policy is allowed to move in a single update.
 The clipping term prevents excessively large policy shifts, promoting stable and smooth control updates.
 PPO additionally employs generalized advantage estimation (GAE) to obtain low-variance advantage signals, which further encourages temporally coherent adjustments to the pulse amplitude.

-Although PPO is generally less sample-efficient than SAC and explores more conservatively, it is well known for reliable convergence in continuous-control tasks.
-In our simulations, PPO achieves a higher total non-Markovianity $N_{\mathrm{Tot}}$ than SAC, suggesting that its incremental update mechanism and inherent regularization toward smooth policies are well suited to the structured temporal organization of memory revivals.
-Contrasting PPO and SAC therefore reveals how on-policy versus off-policy learning mechanisms exploit different aspects of the temporal complexity in memory-rich quantum environments.
+Although PPO is generally less sample-efficient than SAC and explores more conservatively, it is well known for stable and reliable convergence in continuous-control tasks.
+Its incremental update mechanism and implicit regularization tend to produce smoother policy variations over time, which can be advantageous when the control landscape exhibits structured temporal features.

+In contrast, SAC adopts an off-policy learning strategy with entropy regularization, promoting broader exploration of the action space.
+This typically leads to more flexible and rapidly varying control policies.
+Comparing PPO and SAC therefore provides insight into how different learning mechanisms—on-policy versus off-policy—interact with the temporal complexity of memory effects in non-Markovian quantum systems.